fernanhid/dsp/statistics/5-1-blue_men.md

 0.34274683763147368

 <b>Solution</b>
-34.27% of the U.S male populations are eligible to join the Blue Man Group
+34.27% of the U.S male population is eligible to join the Blue Man Group.

 </pre>